A coronary angiography is an X-ray procedure or test to examine the arteries of your heart.

 Before going home, a nurse will teach you how to check the site for swelling or bleeding and will explain what to do if this does happen.
 You will need someone to pick you up.
 Once you go home, you can eat and drink normally.
-You should be able to resume normal activities within a day or two of the procedure except not to do any heavy lifting or straining for about a week to prevent bleeding or bruising from the insertion site.
+You should be able to resume normal activities within a day or two of the procedure.
+However, don't do any heavy lifting or straining for about a week to prevent bleeding or bruising from the insertion site.

 What about my results?

 Alternatively, an angioplasty and stenting might be scheduled for a later date, or coronary artery bypass graft surgery may be recommended.
-Your cardiologist will also prescribe appropriate medications for you to take.
+Your cardiologist will also prescribe appropriate medicines for you to take.

-A letter will be sent to your GP, giving the results of your angiogram.
+A letter will be sent to your healthcare provider giving the results of your angiogram.

 Coronary angiography NZ Heart Foundation

 Angiography Inside Radiology by the Royal Australian & NZ College of Radiologists